 A little about the African Serval

 Servals, unlike the Asian Leopard Cat, have a less fearful existence.
-That makes a difference in their personalities and that carries through to the first-generation (F1) Savannah Cat.
+That makes a difference in their personalities and that carries through to the first-generation (F1) Savannah Cat and even later generations.

 Savannah Cats are intelligent